skip-mev/block-sdk/tests/app/README.md

 }
 ```

-Following the example above, we can see the following:
+Following the example above:

 * `Logger`: This is the logger that will be utilized by the lane when outputting information as blocks are being processed and constructed.
-In this case, we utilize the logger provided by the application. **This is the recommended approach.**
 * `TxEncoder`: This is the encoder that will be used to encode transactions.
-In this case, we utilize the encoder provided by the application. **This is the recommended approach.**
 * `TxDecoder`: This is the decoder that will be used to decode transactions.
-In this case, we utilize the decoder provided by the application. **This is the recommended approach.**
 * `MaxBlockSpace`: This is the maximum amount of block space that can be allocated to this lane.
 In this case, we allocate 20% of the block space to this lane.
 * `SignerExtractor`: This is the signer extractor that will be used to extract signers from transactions.
 In this case, we utilize the default signer extractor provided by the Block SDK. **This is the recommended approach.**
 * `MaxTxs`: This is the maximum number of transactions that can be stored in this lane.
-In this case, we allow up to 1000 transactions to be stored in this lane.
+In this case, we allow up to 1000 transactions to be stored in this lane at any given time.

 ### Match Handlers

 Match handlers are responsible for matching transactions to lanes.
 Each lane should have a unique match handler.
-Since each lane has a unique match handler, it may be the case that we need to ignore transactions that otherwise would be matched to the lane.
+We want each lane to be mutually exclusive, so we create a match handler that matches transactions that belong in the lane and do not match with any of the other lanes.

 For example, the default match handler provided by the Block SDK matches all transactions to the lane.
-However, if we want to ignore transactions that would match to the `MEV` lane, we utilize the `base.NewMatchHandler` wrapper function.
+However, if we want to ignore transactions that would match to the `MEV` and `Free` lanes, we utilize `base.NewMatchHandler`.
 This allows us to input our match handler and all other match handlers we want to ignore.

 ```go
 // Create the final match handler for the default lane.